hadro/info654fa22/syllabus/readme.md

 **Section**: INFO 654-04
 **Credits**: 3
 **Day and Time**: Wednesday 06:30PM - 09:20PM  Eastern Time
-**Location**: Remote Zoom Room (see email from us for link) [If zoom overall is having issues, we'll email you a link to a backup/alternative meeting plan]
+**Location**: Remote Zoom Room (see email from me for link + passcode) [If zoom overall is having issues, I'll email you a link to a backup/alternative meeting plan]

-Instructors:
+Instructor:
 - Josh Hadro (please call me "Josh", pronouns are he/him/his)
   - josh.hadro at gmail dot com
   - \(917) 428-4152